> Folk Music > Songs > A Man’s a Man for A’ That

 I include it because apart from being a smashing song, it’s a great favourite of my ma-in-law whose Scots father often quoted Burns and she, like him, lives by this ethic.
 Good on yer, Jess.

 Five Hand Reel sang A Man’s a Man for A’ That as the title track of their 1977 album For A’ That.
+They also sang it in a BBC Radio 1 John Peel studio session that was recorded on 5 May and broadcast on 3 June 1977.
+This recording was included in 2026 on Dick Gaughan’s box set R/evolution 1969/83.

 Andy M. Stewart sang Is There for Honest Poverty (For A’ That) on his 1989 album Songs of Robert Burns.
 The liner notes commented:

 This world-renowned production was composed in January, 1795.
-Burns says, “This song is mine, all except the chorus,” and his name is attached to it in the publication Scots Musical Museum.
+Burns says, “This song is mine, all except the chorus”, and his name is attached to it in the publication Scots Musical Museum.
 It is simply the Bard’s Song in the Jolly Beggars, omitting the first two verses, and substituting for these the present opening verse and fresh chorus.

 The poet’s observations on sending it were as follows: “A great critic (Aikin) on songs says that love and wine are exclusive themes for songwriting.
 The following is on neither subject and consequently is no song; but will be allowed, I think, to contain two or three pretty good prose thoughts inverted into rhyme.
 I do not give it for your book, but merely by way of ‘Vive la bagatelle’, for the piece is not really poetry.”